camptocamp/c2cgeoportal/doc/integrator/internationalization.rst

    All the ``#, fuzzy`` strings should be verified and the line should be removed (if the line is not removed, the localisation will not be used).

-To update the ``po`` files, you must run the following command:
+To update your ``po`` files, you should proceed as follows.

-For Docker project:
+For a Docker project, stop your application, then do:

 .. code:: bash

     ./docker-compose-run make --makefile=<package>.mk update-po

-For non Docker project:
+For a non-Docker project, do:

 .. code:: bash